 As companies grow and expand, so does the burden on their help desk.
 And as you may know, things at the help desk don’t always seamlessly scale.
 There are lots of issues with turnover and consistency.

-Then the seemingly endless stream of phone calls and chat messages can easily overwhelm staff leading to decreased efficiency and customer satisfaction.
+The endless stream of phone calls and chat messages can easily overwhelm staff, decreasing efficiency and customer satisfaction.

 In an ideal world, self-service options like knowledge bases and searchable help would be enough to address most issues.
 In reality, people often prefer the personal touch of speaking to a representative and will bypass the self-service option and call or chat anyway.

-In this post, we’ll explore training employees in the beginning as a strategy for reducing calls and chats rather than relying on when they have a problem.
+This post explores why the best solution is training employees as a strategy for reducing calls and chats rather than relying on them when they have a problem.

 Instead of relying on the help desk as much or people finding support resources on their own, we’ll explore an approach to addressing this challenge by focusing on training and empowering employees from the get-go.

 Employees don’t only contact the help desk because they lack access to self-service resources.
-While it’s true that a comprehensive knowledge base is crucial, the key lies in training employees right the first time and educating them on the resources available.
+While a comprehensive knowledge base is crucial, the key lies in training employees correctly the first time and educating them on the resources available.

-If employees know what help exists for them then they’re more likely to find it.
-People won’t blindly go searching for resources that they don’t know exists.
+Employees who know what help exists are more likely to find it.
+People won’t mindlessly search for resources they don’t know exist.
+Who’s kidding?
+They won’t do that; they’ll call the help desk.

-So, how can we bridge this gap and ensure that the workforce knows more from the start and also embraces self-service options when it makes sense?
-We’ll uncover practical tips and best practices that promotes self-sufficiency and fosters a culture of technology proficiency within your organization.
+So, how can we bridge this gap and ensure the workforce knows more from the start and embraces self-service options when it makes sense?
+We’ll uncover practical tips and best practices that promote self-sufficiency and a culture of technology proficiency within your organization.

-Learned helplessness that affects the service desk outcomes that happens from employees not being trained properly on company technology and also not learning about the resources that are available to help themselves.
-They’re helpless and the company encourages it by not providing the right resources.
+Learned helplessness affects service desk call volumes when employees aren’t adequately trained on company technology and do not learn about the available resources to help themselves.
+They feel helpless, and the company encourages them by not providing the right resources or training.

-By arming your employees with the necessary skills and knowledge, you can reduce the dependency on the help desk and streamline operations like never before.
-Let’s first take a look at how fewer calls to your company’s help desk will streamline company operations.
+By arming employees with the necessary skills and knowledge, you can reduce the dependency on the help desk and streamline operations like never before.
+First, let’s look at how fewer calls to your company’s help desk will streamline company operations.

 How Fewer Calls Streamlines Company Operations

-Reducing the number of help desk calls can have a significant impact on company operations.
-Too many calls not only are overwhelming for help desk staff, but it’s also overwhelming to the company as a whole.
+Reducing the number of help desk calls can significantly impact company operations.
+Too many calls are overwhelming for help desk staff and overwhelming to the company.

 Employees will also enjoy shorter wait times because of the reduced help desk calls.
-This not only enhances employee satisfaction but also improves overall company perception.
+This will enhance employee satisfaction and improve overall company perception.

-Then there’s the fact the customer service and help desk typically have some of the highest turnover rates in any organization.
+Then there’s the fact that customer service and help desks typically have some of the highest turnover rates in any organization.
 Training has a profound impact on employee turnover in many different ways.
-That could mean from the help desk perspective that they have less stress and therefore less turnover.
+From the help desk perspective, that could mean less stress and, therefore, less turnover.

 These are some other ways fewer calls streamline company operations.